vaadin/archetypes/vaadin-archetype-application/src/main/resources/archetype-resources/README.md

 The generated maven project is using an automatically generated widgetset by default.
 When you add a dependency that needs client-side compilation, the maven plugin will automatically generate it for you.
-Your own client-side customisations can be added into package "client".
+Your own client-side customizations can be added into package "client".

 Debugging client side code